JaxkDev/koth/README.md

 **NOTICE: There is plans for different types of ways of winning a game, targeted for beta 4/5**

 The game runs on a timer, during which anyone can move, attack and kill the king.
-However when the timer runs out the last standing king, or the previous king will be crowned.
+However, when the timer runs out the last standing king, or the previous king will be crowned.
 (And in future rewards and *other* things will be added)

 (Notice, players are frozen during 'presentations of the king')